SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/SoftwareSecurityRequirements.md

 * Role-based access control should be enabled to prevent users from performing unauthorized actions on configuring the entire VSM workflow.
 * Enable the IP filtering feature to prevent blacklisted IP’s from joining the GoCD Server.
 For example, the external attacker attempting to join the GoCD Server without permissions.

+GoCD seems to have Role-based access control feature.
+Role based access controls and security privileges are very clearly documented in their documentation [Role based access controls page](https://docs.gocd.org/current/configuration/dev_authorization.html).

+From my observation, GoCD failed in securing the file-based user login data which is stored in the GoCD Server from the Ransomware attack.
+A feature of IP filtering through which only whitelisted ones only can access and perform certain operations on GoCD Server should be added.
+In addition, Duo Mobile authentication is highly recommended to improve its user login security.

 ##### Use Case 3

 #####  Use Case 4